Sometimes I laugh so hard tears run down my leg

 The trampoline has turned into a hammock!
 In this state, the pelvic floor cannot properly support your organs and maintain the functions it was designed to.

-Interestingly, Kegel exercises can tighten the area temporarily, but without strong glutes they’ll actually just pull the sacrum closer to the pubic bone and cause more dysfunction over time, says Katy Bowman.
+According to biomechanist Katy Bowman, Kegel exercises can tighten the area temporarily, but without strong glutes they’ll actually just pull the sacrum closer to the pubic bone and cause more dysfunction over time.

 “A kegel attempts to strengthen the PF [pelvic floor], but it really only continues to pull the sacrum inward promoting even more weakness, and more PF gripping.
 The muscles that balance out the anterior pull on the sacrum are the glutes.
 A lack of glutes (having no butt) is what makes this group so much more susceptible to PFD.
 Zero lumbar curvature (missing the little curve at the small of the back) is the most telling sign that the PF is beginning to weaken.
 Deep, regular squats (pictured in hunter-gathering mama) create the posterior pull on the sacrum.
 Peeing like this in the shower is a great daily practice, as is relaxing the PF muscles to make sure that you’re not squeezing the bathroom muscle closers too tight.
 Just close them enough…An easier way to say this is: Weak glutes + too many Kegels = PFD.”